ajokela/jruby-deploy/README.md

-Simple rake (and configuration file) for deploying a jruby project to a tomcat (or other servlet) server
+Simple rake (and configuration file) for deploying a jruby project to a tomcat (or other servlet) server over ssh/scp

 =========================================

+(There is an assumption that you have public/private keys configured between the machine you are deploying from and the machine you are deploying to.)

 + Put build.rake into lib/tasks (for Rails)
 + Put build.yml into config (again, for Rails)